- Residence Halls

 - University Apartments

 - Living Learning Communities

 - Special Housing Requests

 Umoja: Black Living Learning Community

-Student who live in Umoja will be enrolled in two classes together.
-In the Fall, students will take Foundations of Rhetoric and in the Spring will take Engaging Social Systems and Values 1 as a cohort, both classes will be taught by Dr. Cedric Burrows.
+First year students who live in Umoja will be enrolled in a fall class together.
+For Fall 2023, students will take a special section of Social Justice and Welfare 1001 as a cohort.
 Residence Life staff will work in conjunction with faculty to plan events to support the community and enhance the learning experience.

-To be a part of this community, select Carpenter Tower as your building preference and Umoja and your preferred room type when you complete your housing preference online by June 1, 2021.
-No additional application is required.
+To be part of this community, select Straz Tower as your building preference and Umoja LLC as your preferred room type when you complete your housing preference online in Checkmarq.

-If you have any questions, please contact Tracy Gerth-Antoniewicz, Assistant Director for Residence Life Education, at firstname.lastname@example.org.
+If you have any questions about the Living Learning Communities, please contact the Assistant Director for Residence Education, Tyler Lenz-Fisher.